code-dispenser/Validated/README.md

 // Must be between 2 and 50 characters in length

 ```
-## 5. Using the ValidationBuilder&lt;T&gt;
+## 5. Using the ValidationBuilder&lt;TEntity&gt;
-For validating complex objects, the `ValidationBuilder<T>` provides a fluent and discoverable API.
+For validating complex objects, the `ValidationBuilder<TEntity>` provides a fluent and discoverable API.

 ```csharp